 I work with individuals from adolescent age upward but please note I am NOT a Medicare provider.
 Most of my individual clients are working on anxiety, work stress, relationship related issues or depression.
 I do sometimes work with younger children but typically within family therapy as opposed to individually.

-My specialization is in marriage and family therapy and I was fortunate to have been trained by some of the best.
+My specialization is in marriage and family therapy and I was fortunate to have been trained by some of the best, including Dr. Bill Doherty, Dr. David Olson and Dr. Pauline Boss.
 I provide services ranging from pre-marital counseling to relationship enhancement (coaching) to resolving significant issues including infidelity all the way to discernment counseling or divorce counseling.
 I use Gottman methods and theory as my starting framework.

 Within my work with couples I come from a pro-marriage perspective meaning that whenever it’s possible I prefer to help you save your relationship and make it stronger.
 I am also aware that not all relationships can (or even should) stay together.
 In those cases, particularly when there are children involved, I believe it is best for the couple to work together in ending the relationship in the best way possible for the children and I can help you do that.